utsav0/daily-dev-tips/src/pages/posts/css-custom-checkbox.md

 </div>
 ```

-To create a custom checkbox we are leveraging [`pseudo-elements`](https://daily-dev-tips.com/posts/css-pseudo-elements/) basically we can add different states to one element.
+To create a custom checkbox, we are leveraging [`pseudo-elements`](https://daily-dev-tips.com/posts/css-pseudo-elements/).
+We can add different states to one element.

 So we are using a container to center the checkbox.
-Then we create a checkbox div (just to identify we are only changing checkbox inside this div).
+Then we create a checkbox div (to identify, we are only changing the checkbox inside this div).
-And add our checkbox and label like you would normally do.
+And add our checkbox and label as you would typically do.

-> Note the label says `for` this must match the `id` on the checkbox.
+> Note the label says `for`.
+This must match the `id` on the checkbox.

 ## CSS Structure for custom checkboxes